Jeddah Derby

-The Jeddah Derby, also called the Derby of the Mermaid, is the name given to football matches contested between Al-Ahli and Al-Ittihad, both from Jeddah, Saudi Arabia.
+The Jeddah Derby also known as the Red Sea Derby (ديربي جدة), is the football matches contested between Al-Ahli and Al-Ittihad, both from Jeddah, Saudi Arabia.
 For more than 70 years, it used to be the longest running top-flight derby in Saudi Arabian football.
 The rivalry started in 1951 and is considered to be one of the strongest and most viewed matches in Asia and the Arab world.
-The rivalry was halted when Al-Ahli were relegated in 2022 to the first division league for the first time in their history.
+The rivalry was halted when Al-Ahli were relegated in 2022 to the 2022–23 Saudi First Division League for the first time in their history.

 History

 The first-ever match between these two teams was in 1951.
 The two teams played a friendly match in Al-Saban Stadium in Jeddah which ended 0–0.
 In 1958, both teams met each other in the final of the Crown Prince Cup in what would be the first final between these two teams.
 Over 12,000 fans attended the match at the Al-Saban Stadium in Jeddah.
 Al-Ittihad defeated Al-Ahli 3–2 to lift their first Crown Prince Cup trophy.
 The first league match between the two sides was during the first season of the Saudi League, the 1976–77 season.
 Al-Ahli won the match 2–0 thanks to goals from Saad Al-Harbi and Idris Adam.
 Saeed Ghurab is the top scorer of the derby with 20 goals, 17 for Al-Ittihad and 3 for Al-Ahli.
 The clubs have met each other in 12 finals, with Al-Ittihad winning 7 and Al-Ahli winning 5.